Trust the Top Google Reviewed Drug Crime Criminal Defense Team in Clearwater.

 Why Choose Us When Mounting a Drug Crime Defense Strategy?
 We’ll Be There For You 24-7 and Treat You with Respect!

 The Law Firm of Powers Sellers & Finkelstein, PLC has over 20 years of combined experience defending clients charged with Drug Crimes.
 We will begin investigating your case immediately.
 We will advise what steps you can take to minimize or even eliminate the stress involved in defending this type of case.
-Call for a free consultation today and let our expert criminal defense team put our knowledge of the criminal justice system to work for you.
+Call for a free evaluation today and let our expert criminal defense team put our knowledge of the criminal justice system to work for you.
 All Drug Crimes are serious and you need a skilled Drug Crime Defense Attorney on your side.
-Call us for a free private consultation at (727) 531-2926 anytime, 24-7!
+Call us for a free evaluation at (727) 531-2926 anytime, 24-7!

 Drug-related offenses include but are not limited to: